kouzber123/ConsoleLibrary/README.md

 2. Author table and book table
 3. Connected with author id
 4. future > add genre table and connect it with books and add rest of the cruds

+features : contains basic console controller to add and query data.